 A recorded Skype call turned into a video tutorial on how to set up voicemails.

 My staff and I use video capture for more than documenting systems.
 I often ask them to video capture calls and meetings so they can go back to the video if they need to clarify something that we talked about.

 Our virtual assistants primarily use FastStone Capture.
 It’s an affordable, easy-to-use software that you can download.

 Another good video capture plug-in that you can use is Loom.

-It’s a Google Chrome plug-in that allows you to capture videos and share it with your team
+It’s a Google Chrome plug-in that allows you to capture videos and share them with your team

 Use A Checklist

 Some processes need to be done in specific steps.